B Roll Day 3

 Realise your creative and technical passions in post-production with a degree that transforms you into a captivating storyteller through post-production methods.

 No film is complete without the skills and knowledge you’ll gain on this Post-Production in Film and Television degree.
-Our professional video editing labs and colour grading suite will help you develop your expertise in the entire post-production process—from video editing to post-sound and post-production workflows—using industry software such as Avid Media Composer, ProTools, After Effects, and Nuke.
+Our professional video editing labs and colour grading suite will help you develop expertise in the entire post-production process.
+This includes video editing, post-sound, visual effects, colour grading, and post-production workflows.
+Master industry software, such as Avid Media Composer, ProTools, After Effects, and Nuke, to bring your stories to life.

-You’ll learn from our teaching team of Avid-certified instructors with extensive industry experience, and you can become an industry-recognised accredited user in Adobe and Avid.
+You’ll learn from our Avid-certified instructors with extensive industry experience, and you can become an industry-recognised accredited user in Adobe and Avid.

-Master your Post Production craft and be the next feature film colourist, documentary editor, or post-sound mixer.
+Craft your Post Production talent and be the next feature film colourist, documentary editor, or post-sound mixer.
 You'll graduate with a skillset that makes you a vital asset to the post-production world.

 Course highlights